amirgamil/poseidon/README.md

 7. Pure components and container components
     - Container: interact directly with the store, have side-effects (e.g. List component)
     - Pure: mostly pure components, given same state will render the same UI
+8. If you're using a router, two common approaches
+    - If you have different pages that correspond to different components, have a simple switch statement on the current route when composing the UI in `create` and return the node of the corresponding component accordingly
+    - If the component is largely similar and you only want to "toggle" certain parts of the UI or off, conditionals or ternary expressions directly within `create` are more convenients like
+    `${shouldLoad ? html`<h1>Unlocked!</h1>` : html`<h1>Locked :( </h1>`}`
+    (if you want to map samle handler to different paths, do `['path1', 'path2'].forEach(path => router.on(path, handler)))`

 ### Ideas to extend
 1. Make it more intuitive to connect data to stores to UI